CagriCatik/Python/99_Tips-and-Tricks/5-worst-Features.md

 **Solution:**
 Use deep copying (copy.deepcopy) when working with nested structures or mutable objects to ensure independent copies of all elements.
 Be mindful of memory usage and performance implications when choosing between shallow and deep copying.

-**Conclusion:**
-While Python offers incredible flexibility and productivity, it's essential to be aware of its pitfalls and problematic features.
-By understanding and addressing these issues, developers can write more robust and maintainable Python code.
-Remember to use best practices, documentations, and tools to mitigate potential challenges and improve code quality.